8059blank/8059blank.github.io/_posts/hackac/2023-09-12-HACK@AC Information.md

 * 3rd Place: $200

-*Note: ACS (Independent) students are not eligible for prizes*
+*Note: ACS (Independent) students are not eligible for prizes* *Note: Poly/ITE students must be 21 years old or younger to participate*

 Categories include Crypto, Forensics, Miscellaneous, Programming, Reverse Engineering, Web and Pwn.